micmejia/bible-dump/NKJV/Acts/Acts 5.md

 And they agreed with him, and when they had called for the apostles and beaten _them,_ they commanded that they should not speak in the name of Jesus, and let them go.

 ###### 41
-So they departed from the presence of the council, rejoicing that they were counted worthy to suffer shame for [^j]His name.
+So they departed from the presence of the council, rejoicing that they were counted worthy to suffer shame for His name.

 ###### 42
 And daily in the temple, and in every house, they did not cease teaching and preaching Jesus _as_ the Christ.